guilhermedfs/iOS-Swift-Training/README.md

 <br><br>
 ## UIKit
 **Hello World:** is an sign in options screen that let the user chose between logging in with Google, Facebook or E-mail.
 It was developed to train buttons, fields, constraints and autolayout.
+**Stack View:** similar to Hello World, it presents to the user sign in options in a scren.
+However, different of the Hello World example, this one use a stack view for constraining the buttons on the screen.
 ## SwiftUI